remnrem/luna-doc/docs/ref/assoc.md

 ```

 We could have generated this text file by hand, or using other tools,
-but `make-specs` os provided as a convenience function, as writing
+but `make-specs` is provided as a convenience function, as writing
 JSON by hand can be tedious.
 Given a JSON specification file (that
 can be called anything, but we recommend a `.json` extension) we could
 create the binary file as follows: